Asymptotics of the determinant of discrete Laplacians on triangulated and quadrangulated surfaces: Introduction

-Theorem \ref{thm: main} above is both sharper and more general than the previous results, and we propose a new, relatively short and elementary proof.
-The idea is similar to that used by Chinta\textendash Jorgenson\textendash Karlsson \cite{CJK1,CJK2} and Friedli \cite{Friedli} who studied the square lattice Laplacians on a torus: we use an integral representation for $\log\Det\Delta^{\Od,\varphi}$ in terms of theta function and then break the integral into parts that we analyze separately.
-Essentially, we only use three ingredients: the functional Central limit theorem, parabolic regularity, and the fact that microscopically, our lattice approximation ``looks the same at all places''.
-The only reason we do not consider more general surfaces (e. g., allowing for conical singularities with arbitrary angles, or for genuinely curved surfaces) is that those do not admit nice discretizations with this last property.
+Thus, essentially, we only use three ingredients: the functional Central limit theorem, parabolic regularity, and the fact that microscopically, our lattice approximation ``looks the same at all places''.
+The only reason we do not consider more general surfaces (e.g., allowing for conical singularities with arbitrary angles, or for genuinely curved surfaces) is that those do not admit nice discretizations with this last property; see Remark \ref{rem: more_general}.
 To see the difficulty it entails, note that the constant $A$, being essentially the free energy per lattice site in the infinite volume limit, is lattice-dependent; if the lattice is different in different places of $\Od$, then $A$ will also fluctuate, and the volume term in the asymptotics may be hard to control with meaningful precision.
-On the positive side, our method allows us to isolate this problematic volume term, see (\ref{eq: volume}) below; the rest of our analysis, at least in the absence of the boundary, does not use regularity of the lattice in any essential way.
-This leaves hope that the method can be applied to more general surfaces and approximations in sufficiently integrable case, e. g. on isoradial graphs.
+This is why we believe that approximation schemes such as Dodziuk's are too general to admit asymptotic formulae like (\ref{eq: main}).
+On the positive side, apart from the volume term (\ref{eq: volume}), the rest of our analysis, at least in the absence of the boundary, does not use regularity of the lattice in any essential way.
+This leaves hope that the method can be applied to more general surfaces and approximations in sufficiently integrable case, e.g. on isoradial graphs.